 Mistake 4: Flying in winds speeds above 24 mph

 Among the most popular drones, few are equipped to fly above 24 mph winds.
 For example, the Mavic 2 Pro can be flown in max wind speeds of 24 mph, but the Mavic Mini can only withstand up to 18 mph winds.
 Always check the max wind speed of your drone, but it’s likely safe to assume wind speeds of 25 mph and above are too dangerous to fly in and can lead to a collision.

 Mistake 5: Flying without a pre-flight checklist

 Ultimately, drone pilots should establish a routine before taking flight that includes checking your drone and gathering situational awareness.
 Pre-flight checklists commonly include recharging the battery and controller, recalibrating the compass, assessing the propellers, and confirming GPS connectivity.
 It should also include checking local conditions in the air and on the group.
-Our latest guide on improving your pre-flight checklist can help.

 Mistake 6: (Bonus!)
 Flying without remote ID technology

 Don’t be alarmed… remote ID technology isn’t required in the United States yet, but it will be by Summer 2023.
 At this time, drone manufacturers will be required to produce drones that broadcast their location, and drone pilots will be required to fly a compatible drone.
 You can get more details in our latest remote ID guide.